 We’ve already established there are multiple steps to the moving out process but we’re going to break down the actual “moving” step into two different parts (which we separated for your convenience on the checklist too).
 The first being before you leave your old space and the second being moving into your new space.

 Remember it’s going to be a long day so you should get started as early as possible and take care of yourself along the way.
 This can look different for every person, but a good baseline is to stretch before you start, eat, and stay hydrated (that means water)!
 Make sure everyone helping you is following this protocol as well.
 Things may not go as planned and that’s okay!
 Try to stay adaptable and roll with the punches.
 After all, it is an exciting time with new beginnings.
 Make moving a fun experience!
 My recommendation and sanity keeper for getting the day going is having a great playlist.
-I’ve taken the liberty of curating the perfect moving playlist that you can find here.
+I’ve taken the liberty of curating the perfect moving playlist.
 It’s guaranteed to get everyone grooving and moving!

 Before you leave your old space there are a few steps to take.
 It’s a good idea to start packing your vehicles or however you will be transporting your things the night or even a couple of nights before.
 This way you can be assured everything fits and you won’t have to load the same day you unload.

 After the vehicles are packed, it’s time to begin saying goodbye to your old home.
 Do a final walkthrough of your space to be sure you didn’t leave anything behind.
 After this is done you should utilize the separate box full of cleaning supplies to do a deep clean of the space.
 Be sure to wipe down surfaces, clean windows, dust, sweep, and mop floors.